 - 3. Restrictions.
-The Restricted Shares are restricted and subject to forfeiture in accordance with and subject to the following provisions: - (a) Except as provided in Sections 2(c) and 3(b), if the Participant's employment with or other service to the Company or a Subsidiary terminates during the Restriction Period, then effective upon the date of termination, all Restricted Shares which are not vested shall automatically be forfeited to the Company.
-Employment or other service will not be deemed to have terminated for this purpose by reason of a leave of absence approved by the Committee. - (b) In the event that the Participant's employment with the Company or a Subsidiary terminates other than for "Cause" (as defined below) (i) after attaining age 62 with at least five years of employment service or (ii) after attaining age 65 (a "Retirement") during the Restriction Period, effective upon such Retirement the Restricted Shares which are not vested will automatically be vested.
-For purposes of this Agreement, "Cause" means (x) the willful refusal by the Participant to perform proper responsibilities of the Participant's position with the Company or a Subsidiary, (y) a violation of law by the Participant which adversely affects the assets, financial position or reputation of the Company or a Subsidiary, or (z) a violation by the Participant of any code of ethics, code of conduct or similar policy maintained by the Company or a Subsidiary.
-A Participant's service shall be deemed to have terminated for Cause if, after the Participant's service has terminated, facts and circumstances are discovered that would have justified a termination for Cause. - (c) None of the Restricted Shares, nor the Participant's interest in any of the Restricted Shares, may be encumbered, sold, assigned, transferred, pledged or otherwise disposed of at any time during the Restriction Period.
+The Restricted Shares are restricted and subject to forfeiture in accordance with and subject to the following provisions: - (a) Except as provided in Sections 2(b) and (c), if the Participant's employment with or other service to the Company or a Subsidiary terminates during the Restriction Period, then effective upon the date of termination, all Restricted Shares which are not vested shall automatically be forfeited to the Company.
+Employment or other service will not be deemed to have terminated for this purpose by reason of a leave of absence approved by the Committee. - (b) None of the Restricted Shares, nor the Participant's interest in any of the Restricted Shares, may be encumbered, sold, assigned, transferred, pledged or otherwise disposed of at any time during the Restriction Period.
 In the event of any such action, all then Restricted Shares shall automatically be forfeited to the Company effective upon the date of such event.
-The Participant will repay to the Company all dividends, if any, paid on or after the date of the event with respect to the forfeited Shares. - (d) If the Participant at any time forfeits Restricted Shares pursuant to this Agreement, the Custodian is authorized to cause such forfeited Shares to be cancelled and transferred to the Company.
-All of the Participant's rights to and interest in the Restricted Shares shall terminate upon forfeiture without payment of consideration. - (e) If Restricted Shares are forfeited under this Agreement, the Custodian shall direct the Transfer Agent to make appropriate entries upon its records showing the cancellation of the Restricted Shares and to return the Shares to the Company. - (f) The Committee shall make all determinations in connection with this Agreement, including determinations as to whether an event has occurred resulting in the forfeiture of or lapse of restrictions on Restricted Shares and all such determinations of the Committee shall be final and conclusive.
+The Participant will repay to the Company all dividends, if any, paid on or after the date of the event with respect to the forfeited Shares. - (c) If the Participant at any time forfeits Restricted Shares pursuant to this Agreement, the Custodian is authorized to cause such forfeited Shares to be cancelled and transferred to the Company.
+All of the Participant's rights to and interest in the Restricted Shares shall terminate upon forfeiture without payment of consideration. - (d) If Restricted Shares are forfeited under this Agreement, the Custodian shall direct the Transfer Agent to make appropriate entries upon its records showing the cancellation of the Restricted Shares and to return the Shares to the Company. - (e) The Committee shall make all determinations in connection with this Agreement, including determinations as to whether an event has occurred resulting in the forfeiture of or lapse of restrictions on Restricted Shares and all such determinations of the Committee shall be final and conclusive. - 4.
 Appointment of Agent.
 By executing this Agreement, the Participant, if the Restricted Shares are subject to forfeiture, irrevocably nominates, constitutes and appoints the Custodian as his or her agent and attorney-in-fact for purposes of surrendering or transferring the Restricted Shares to the Company upon any forfeiture required or authorized by this Agreement.
 This power is intended as a power coupled with an interest and shall survive the Participant's death.
 In addition, it is intended as a durable power and shall survive the Participant's Disability. - 5.
 No Employment Rights.
-No provision of this Agreement shall: - (a) confer or be deemed to confer upon the Participant any right to continue in the employ of the Company or any Subsidiary or in any way affect the right of the Company or any Subsidiary to dismiss or otherwise terminate the Participant's employment at any time for any reason with or without Cause, or
+No provision of this Agreement shall: - (a) confer or be deemed to confer upon the Participant any right to continue in the employ of the Company or any Subsidiary or in any way affect the right of the Company or any Subsidiary to dismiss or otherwise terminate the Participant's employment at any time for any reason with or without cause, or - (b) be construed to impose upon the Company or any Subsidiary any liability for any forfeiture of Restricted Shares which may result under this Agreement if the Participant's employment is so terminated, or

-- (b) be construed to impose upon the Company or any Subsidiary any liability for any forfeiture of Restricted Shares which may result under this Agreement if the Participant's employment is so terminated, or - (c) affect the Company's right to terminate or modify any contractual relationship with a Participant, who is not an employee of the Company or a Subsidiary.
+(c) affect the Company's right to terminate or modify any contractual relationship with a Participant, who is not an employee of the Company or a Subsidiary.